qxf2/chess-heatmap/README.md

 - Check the **resources/output** folder to see the generated gif.

 ### How to read the heatmap
 - Each game will have a corresponding heatmap.
-If a PGN has 5 games, there will be 5 gif files with event name as the file name.
+If a PGN has 5 games, there will be 5 gif files with event name (preceeded by number) as the file name.
 - Each gif consists of heatmaps for White and Black respectively.
 - Each frame in a gif is the heatmap for a ply in that game.
 All the heatmaps(for each ply) in a game combined together form the animated gif.
 - The legend represents the number of attackers (for each square).